 - Recovery, person-driven and trauma-specific services.

-This educational treatment program builds personal resilience by understanding the impact of stressful events and using that information to make informed decisions and progress toward personally meaningful goals.
-Ongoing consultation includes face-to-face training followed by consultation with executive management and Core Implementation Team.
+The BRITE program builds personal resilience by understanding the impact of stressful events and using that information to make informed decisions and progress toward personally meaningful goals.
+Ongoing consultation includes face-to-face training followed by consultation with executive management and the Core Implementation Team.

-Mental health practitioners, substance use counselors, peer specialists, residential counselors and other staff who facilitate groups can be trained to facilitate the BRITE curriculum at this one-day training for up to 30 participants.
+Mental health practitioners, substance use counselors, peer specialists, residential counselors and other staff can learn to facilitate the BRITE curriculum at this one-day training for up to 30 participants.